-Mark de Kort studied business economics at the Erasmus University Rotterdam and then he spent eighteen years in various positions within the Business Intelligence industry.
+Mark de Kort studied business economics at the Erasmus University in Rotterdam, after which he spent eighteen years in various positions within the Business Intelligence industry.

 First introduction to performance management

 In the nineties, Mark made the first translation of a computerized version of “Triple Entry Accounting and Accounting Momentum” immediately after completing his studies.
 This was a way to monitor the future earnings potential of organizations from a structural perspective.
 He did this with professor Tjeu Blommeart.
 This was his first encounter with elements of performance management and business intelligence.

 As a Business Intelligence project leader, Mark helped dozens of for-profit and government organizations with making their ambitions steerable (KPIs & PDCA) and measurable (BI).
 Mark enjoys leading and directing innovative BI projects to demonstrate the value of BI quickly and clearly in a short time.
 He also founded several organizations, including EFM Software (Bizzscore) and Innubilus.
 He also developed various concepts like SaaS CPM (at Getronics PinkRoccade) and Beyond Scorecarding (Imtech).

 These concepts make complex BI issues understandable and readily available in publicly accessible applications, the so-called rapid prototyping.
 Hundreds of models have prevented projects from ballooning out of scope before it was clear which direction they should go in.